-The OpenHeritage project identifies and tests the best practices of adaptive heritage re-use in Europe.
-Drawing on the observations and results, the project will develop inclusive governance and management models for marginalized heritage sites and tests them in selected Cooperative Heritage Labs over Europe.
+OpenHeritage identifies and tests the best practices of adaptive heritage re-use in Europe.
+Drawing on the observations and results, the project will develop inclusive governance and management models for marginalized, non-touristic heritage sites and tests them in selected Cooperative Heritage Labs over Europe.
 It works with communities, local businesses, local and municipal administration, tries out new forms of engagement and uses crowdfunding and crowd sourcing mechanisms to create active heritage communities.

 Practices – an online database of current practices and policies listing national regulations, connecting them with diverse local initiatives, documenting the work in the sites with pictures, videos and a short analysis

 Heritage Labs– online platforms to create/strengthen communities around the Cooperative Heritage Labs, inviting interested parties to observe and participate